urho3d/urho3d/Readme.txt

 package: http://www.libsdl.org/extras/win32/common/directx-devel.tar.gz

 After the build is complete, the programs can be run from the Bin directory.
+These include the Urho3D script host application, which can run application scripts, the tools, and C++ sample applications if they have been enabled.

-To run from the Visual Studio debugger, set the Urho3D project as the startup project, set it as a startup project and enter its relative path and filename into Properties -> Debugging -> Command: ..\Bin\Urho3D.exe.
+To run the Urho3D application from the Visual Studio debugger, set the Urho3D project as the startup project and enter its relative path and filename into Properties -> Debugging -> Command: ..\..\Bin\Urho3D.exe.
 Additionally, entering -w into Debugging -> Command Arguments is highly recommended.
 This enables startup in windowed mode: without it running into an exception or breakpoint will be obnoxious as the mouse cursor will likely be hidden.

-To actually make Urho3D.exe do something useful, it must be supplied with the name of the script file it should load and run.
-You can try for example the following arguments: Scripts/NinjaSnowWar.as -w
+To actually make the Urho3D application do something useful, it must be supplied with the name of the script file it should load and run.
+You can try for example the following
+arguments: Scripts/NinjaSnowWar.as -w

 To run from Eclipse on Linux, locate and select the Urho3D executable in the Project Explorer.
 From the menu, choose "Run Configurations" to create a new